iredmail/docs/en_US/howto/track.user.last.login.md

 * OpenBSD 6.4 (Dovecot-2.2.36), 6.5, 6.6
 * FreeBSD (Dovecot-2.3.x in ports tree)

+For PostgreSQL backend, this plugin works on:

+- Debian 12
+- Ubuntu 22.04 and later releases
+- CentOS / Rocky / AlmaLinux 9
+- OpenBSD 7.3 and later releases

 ## Create required SQL table to store last login info

 We need to create a sql table to store the user last login info.

-* For MySQL/MariaDB backends, we create the sql table in database `vmail`.
+* For MySQL/MariaDB/PostgreSQL backends, we create the sql table in database `vmail`.
 * For OpenLDAP backend, since it doesn't have `vmail` SQL database, so we create it in `iredadmin` instead, it will be easier for iRedAdmin(-Pro) to read this info.

-SQL statement:
+SQL statement for MySQL/MariaDB:

 ```
 CREATE TABLE IF NOT EXISTS `last_login` (